AndroidArena/Assignment/README.md

 # Kotlin-CvApp - Tried to mimic Linkedin profile page
+**App Screenshot - app_screenshot1.png within the project above

+Brief -
-I have tried to develop a kotlin, MVVM and LiveData based Architecture App to fetch the data from gist.github.com which is simple basic json object.
+I have tried to develop a simple network based application which will fetch the data from gist.github.com in the form of Json Object and show it to application.

-Tools used -
+Langugae & Tools used -
+Kotlin
-MVVM
+MVVM design pattern
-LiveData
-Extensions
-Retrofit
-Coroutines
+LiveData,MutableLiveData
+Extensions functions,Companion Objects & basic dependecy injection Retrofit2.0
+Coroutines,CoroutinesScope
+inbuilt functions of Kotlin like split

-For Unit-Testing
+*For Unit-Testing
   testImplementation "io.mockk:mockk:1.9"
   testImplementation 'junit:junit:4.12'
   testImplementation "android.arch.core:core-testing:1.1.1"